roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-07 ****** byNonStopFunGuy© "Uhhh gawwwd, Daddeee!" sang the 18 year old brunette, her eyes closed, her head dropped to her father's bed sheets as she stuck her small ass in the air more, spreading her knees wider, feeling that awesome erection probing her shaved cunt from the rear, "fuuuck meee, pleeease Daddeee, fuuuck meee!"
+"Uhhh gawwwd, Daddeee!" sang the 18 year old brunette, her eyes closed, her head dropped to her father's bed sheets as she stuck her small ass in the air more, spreading her knees wider, feeling that awesome erection probing her shaved cunt from the rear, "fuuuck meee, pleeease Daddeee, fuuuck meee!"

  Fallon was slobbering into her Daddy's bed sheets, her mouth still flavored by the taste of his amazing, huge penis she had been sucking only a few minutes earlier, but now that was plunging with full fury into her tight, teenage cunt.
 The long-haired brunette was grunting hard, feeling her cunt being stretched open, while her father's powerful, middle-aged body was slamming into her petite, skinny, tanned frame harder and harder.
 The massive size of his dick - - eight and a half inches long, and fatter than her fist -- was already making her wail in delicious pain, feeling her cuntlips stretching open to accommodate it, and the pressure was mounting deeper and deeper in her pussy, as he shoved more and more of his dick into his daughter.